I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemprintticketprovider-completeprintcapabilities.md

 ## -remarks
 <p>A Unidrv or Pscript5 plug-in should fill in only those capabilities that it explicitly supports, over and above the features and options that the driver supports.
 The plug-in should at least fill in the capabilities that it supports, as listed in its private DEVMODEW structure.
 If the plug-in provider changes the representation of features provided by the core driver in the print ticket, the provider must make equivalent changes to the representation here.</p>

-<p>A Unidrv or Pscript5 plug-in should fill in only those capabilities that it explicitly supports, over and above the features and options that the driver supports.
-The plug-in should at least fill in the capabilities that it supports, as listed in its private DEVMODEW structure.
-If the plug-in provider changes the representation of features provided by the core driver in the print ticket, the provider must make equivalent changes to the representation here.</p>

 ## -requirements
 <table>
 <tr>